columnflow/columnflow/docs/user_guide/plotting.md

 Parameters that only contain a single value can also be passed via the ```--general-settings```.
 We can also change the y-scale of the plot to a log scale by adding ```--yscale log``` and change some properties of specific variables via the ```variable-settings``` parameter.
-For example, we might want to create the plots of our two obserables in one call, but would like to try out a rebinned version of `jet1_pt` that only consideres every tenth bin.
+For example, we might want to create the plots of our two obserables in one call, but would like to try out a rebinned version of `jet1_pt` that merges bins by a factor of 10.
 A corresponding task call might be

 ```shell